paulhuisman/evocate/readme.md

 # About

-A hobby project with MongoDB, React, Redux, Node, Express and Material UI v5.
+A hobby project with MongoDB, React, Redux, Node, Express, Styled Components and Material UI v5.

 ## Install